Cortex System: Cortex Plus

 In 2009, Cortex development was passed to Cam Banks, who refined it into "Cortex Plus" by introducing its roll-and-keep system and streamlining all ranked stats to use die sizes that could be rolled in various conflicts.
 Cortex Plus saw its debut in 2010 with Smallville Roleplaying Game and Leverage: The Roleplaying Game.
 Both games were developed concurrently, with design notes passed between writing teams, but each game featured unique variations on the basic Plus engine.

 The next round of development saw Banks create Marvel Heroic Roleplaying, published in 2012.
 This game focused on fights and action scenes.
 The core game was originally slated to be followed by a long series of supplements, each focusing on a different period of Marvel's fictional history.
 In 2013, Margaret Weis Productions announced that it would not be renewing its Marvel license, and the game went out of print.

-The Cortex Plus Hackers Guide, a complication of many different 'hacks' of Cortex Plus, was initiated in January 2013.
+The Cortex Plus Hackers Guide, a compilation of many different 'hacks' of Cortex Plus, was initiated in January 2013.
 Without the licenses for the three existing games, the Hacker's Guide presented three 'flavors' of Cortex Plus: drama, action, and heroic.
 Monica Valentinelli then developed the 2014 Firefly Role-Playing Game, published in 2014.
 This utilized a variant of the Leverage rule set.

 Cortex Prime

 On November 1, 2016, Margaret Weis Productions released a statement announcing that Cam Banks and his new design studio Magic Vacuum had licensed the Cortex system and would be "taking over the design, development, and publishing of games based on these rules... for 2017 and beyond," coinciding with "Margaret’s retirement from RPG development to focus on her current novel and film projects."

 Banks then set out to normalize the four games of the Cortex Plus era as well as the preceding four Classic games into a single, unified system.
 This iteration, Cortex Prime, was funded via Kickstarter in April 2017.
 Prime discards the drama, action, and heroic flavors of Plus and instead offers a modular system that can be custom-built for vastly different play experiences.
 As part of the Kickstarter stretch goals, five volumes of "spotlight" mini settings by 22 authors, were also planned and funded.

 In September 2019, Fandom Tabletop acquired the rights to Cortex from MWP and hired Cam Banks as their new Cortex Creative Director.
-Fandom intends to publish the Cortex Game Handbook in 2020.
-In 2021, Fandom plans to publish the five volumes of spotlights, as well as two licensed game settings: Tales of Xadia: The Dragon Prince Roleplaying Game based on The Dragon Prince television show, and Legends of Grayskull: The Masters of the Universe Roleplaying Game based on The Masters of the Universe franchise.
+Fandom published the Cortex Game Handbook in 2020.
+Fandom planned to publish the five volumes of spotlights, as well as two licensed game settings: Tales of Xadia: The Dragon Prince Roleplaying Game based on The Dragon Prince television show, and Legends of Grayskull: The Masters of the Universe Roleplaying Game based on The Masters of the Universe franchise.
+Tales of Xadia was published on March 29, 2022, but Legends of Grayskull was canceled after Cortex was sold by Fandom to Dire Wolf Digital in August 2022.
+Dire Wolf Digital has stated their intent to still publish the spotlights, but they remain available only to backers of the 2017 Kickstarter campaign as of August 2024.